whistyun/AnimatedImage/pack_readme/AnimatedImage.Avalonia.md

-A simple library to display animated GIF images and animated PNG images in WPF and AvaloniaUI, usable in XAML or in code.
+A simple library to display animated GIF images, animated PNG images and animated WEBP images in AvaloniaUI, usable in XAML or in code.

 ## How to use